BDC Hamburger Icon

 2. Select Task Manager.

 3. Click Startup.
-(Sometimes, the Startup button is located under More Details, so look there if you can’t find it.)
+(It may be located under More Details, so look there if you can’t find it.)

 Under the Startup tab, you’ll see a list of programs ranked by startup impact.
-You can enable and disable whichever ones you deem necessary to run or not run each time you power up your laptop.
-You also can sort the list by the impact level, the name of the application and the status to get a better sense of what’s going on.
+You can enable or disable programs based on whether they are necessary to run at startup.
+You can also sort the list by impact level, application name or status to better understand the programs affecting your laptop’s performance.

 How to limit startup tasks and programs for Windows 11

-1. Open Settings by clicking the Start menu and selecting the gear icon.
+1. Click the Start menu and select Settings (the gear icon).

 2. Click Apps in the left sidebar.